whomwah/qlstephen/README.md

 file into the relevant `QuickLook` folder (as above).

+## Settings

+### Maximum file size

+To keep quickview fast the priview is limited in its number of shown bytes.
+The default value is 100kB.

+	defaults write com.whomwah.quicklookstephen maxFileSize 102400

 ## Trouble?

 If you’ve installed the plugin, but don’t see any changes: